UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

          The ray ignores the object on which the method is called.
 It is casted from/to object center or explicit [x, y, z] points.

+   .. method:: collide(obj)

+      Test if this object collides object :data:`obj`.

+      :arg obj: the object to test collision with
+      :type obj: string or :class:`KX_GameObject`
+      :return: (collide, points)

+         * collide, True if this object collides object :data:`obj`
+         * points, contact point data of the collision or None

+      :rtype: 2-tuple (boolean, list of :class:`KX_CollisionContactPoint` or None)

    .. method:: setCollisionMargin(margin)

       Set the objects collision margin.